apache/incubator-quarks/DEVELOPMENT.md

 As an additional quality assurance tool, this build also runs a SonarQube analysis who's results are available at Apaches SonarQube instance at https://builds.apache.org/analysis/overview?id=45154

+Heads up: the (Jenkins?) test failure reporting tooling seems to get confused in the face of the same named tests being run for multiple platforms.
+Generally you will see each test file listed twice: once for Java8 and once for Java7.
+In the html results it seems impossible to tell which platform a failed test (or passed test for that matter) applies to.
+Even though the html links for the two tests differ (e.g., the 2nd one has a "_2" at the end of the URL), a failed test's page shows the passed test's page.
+My approach to investigating failures is to open the "View as plain text" page and then use the browser's search feature to look for the test name of interest to locate the output for the failing test.  ugh.

 ## Java 7 and Android Build Tooling

 Java 7 and Android target platforms are supported through use of